 The heel-toe curvature will henceforth be referred to as "rocker"

 in these notes and my r.s.g. posts.
 The term "camber"

 will be reserved for the face-back curvature.

-with a negative bounce will tend to dig into the ground when it strikes
+with a zero or negative bounce will tend to dig into the ground when it

 it.
-A zero or slightly positive bounce will skim along the ground.
+A positive bounce will skim along the ground.

-- If your swing uses a downward strike of the ball, a negative
+- If your swing uses a downward strike hitting ball then

 bounce means you'll take a "beaver pelt" divot with relatively little